Advertisement

 1 / 9

-Among the host of questions new parents face, many may revolve around breastfeeding.
-You may wonder if you’ll have to change your diet to enhance the quality of your breast milk, if breastfeeding is a reliable form of birth control, or if you can have a glass of wine while nursing.
+Among the questions new parents may have, many involve breastfeeding.
+You may wonder if you’ll have to change your diet to enhance the quality of your breast milk, whether breastfeeding is a reliable form of birth control, and if you can have a glass of wine while nursing.

-You may also wonder whether breast feeding is the best option for you and your family.
-While the World Health Organization recommends exclusive breastfeeding for the first 6 months of life to promote optimal infant health and development, supplementing or even using formula exclusively are also options that can help keep your baby well nourished.
+You may also wonder whether breastfeeding is the best option for you and your family.
+While the World Health Organization recommends exclusive breastfeeding for the first 6 months of life to promote infant health and development, supplementing or even using formula exclusively are also options that can help keep your baby well-nourished.

-Lactation consultant and childbirth educator Teresa Merritt, RN, of Parkridge Health System in Chattanooga, Tennessee offers answers to some of your most pressing questions.
+Teresa Merritt, RN, a lactation consultant and childbirth educator in Chattanooga, Tennessee, offers answers to some of the most common breastfeeding questions.

 Person using a breast pump to save milk for newborn